 Rita Bahout is the organizational backbone of Kulluna Irada.
 With over ten years of experience in the administrative sector, she manages a wide range of functions related to HR, logistics, office management, accounting and procurement.
 She is currently taking a workshop in the Human Resources Management program as part of the HRM Certificate at the Lebanese American University Continuing Education Program (LAU CE).
 Rita Bahout holds a Bachelor’s degree in Public Relations from the Lebanese University.

-Stephanie Koussa joined the Kulluna Irada team with a background in both filmmaking and communication.
-She produced two award-winning short documentaries as part of her academic journey, and studied Mass Communication as an exchange student in New York as part of the Near East and South Asia Undergraduate Exchange Program funded by the U.S. Department of State.
-Prior to her work at Kulluna Irada, she interned at the Communication and Information Unit at the United Nations-ESCWA.
-Stephanie Koussa holds a Bachelor’s degree in Cinema and Audiovisual Arts from the Institute of Theater, Audiovisual, and Cinematographic Studies of Saint Joseph University of Beirut (USJ).
+Stephanie Alkoussa joined the Kulluna Irada team with a background in both filmmaking and communication.
+She produced two award-winning short documentaries as part of her academic journey, and studied Mass Communications as an exchange student in New York as part of the Near East and South Asia Undergraduate Exchange Program funded by the U.S. Department of State.
+Prior to her work at Kulluna Irada, she interned at the Communications and Information Unit at the United Nations-ESCWA.
+Stephanie Alkoussa holds a Bachelor’s degree in Cinema and Audiovisual Arts from the Institute of Theater, Audiovisual, and Cinematographic Studies of Saint Joseph University of Beirut (USJ).